 We are open during the school term and holidays at different times for our various age ranges.
 All our services are free of charge and we welcome people from all backgrounds and areas.
 Activities include arts, crafts, cooking, outdoor play and gardening, sports, music production and general play and youth sessions.

 Staff at Rose Bowl also have a wealth of experience supporting young people with career advice and guidance.
 In addition to mentoring, we provide exposure to industry skills gaps and identify entry requirements and pathways.
 We work alongside Islington Council’s careers team as well as other training providers.

 We also work closely with other Islington youth support sevices who are part of our prgramme.
 These include Pulse, Abianda and Islington Drug and Alcohol Advice Service.

-Rose Bowl is a purpose built youth centre in the heart of Canonbury, on the edge of New River Green estate.
-Over three floors it has a roof terrace, sports area, music studio, art space and fitted kitchen.
+The Rose Bowl building is a purpose built youth centre in the heart of Canonbury, on the edge of New River Estate.
+Over three floors it has a garden, roof terrace, sports area, music studio, art space and fitted kitchen.

-The centre is also funded through income generated by hiring out the spaces at Rose Bowl, Lift and Platform to local businesses and organisations when they are not being used by young people.
+The centre is also funded through income generated by hiring out the spaces at Rose Bowl and Lift to local businesses and organisations when they are not being used by young people.
 Rose Bowl is managed by Isledon Arts CIC.